PeterCamilleri/docs/README.md

 (.pdf) formats.

 #### Folders
+* ANSI - Some documents on ANSI terminal control code sequences.
-* misc - As the name inplies, this is miscellaneous stuff.
+* misc - As the name implies, this is miscellaneous stuff.
 * ps_2 - This folder contains rare documents regarding the old PS/2
 interface for keyboard and mouse.